Lenmbugua/CPP-PRACTICALS/README.md

 Every object in C++ has access to its own address through an important pointer called this pointer.
 The this pointer is an implicit parameter for all member functions.
 Therefore, inside a member function, this may be used to refer to the invoking object.

 Friend functions do not have a this pointer because friends are not members of a class.
 Only member functions have this pointer.

+**Return Calling Object's Reference Using this Pointer** To implement chain function calls, you need the reference of a calling object.
+You can use the "this" pointer to return the reference of the calling object.

+Syntax
+Here is the syntax:

+Test& Test::func ()
+{
+   return *this;
+}